agabor/recolorimage/recolorimages/wordpress-plugin-readme.md

-# Recolor Images WordPress Plugin
+# Recolor Image WordPress Plugin

-This WordPress plugin integrates the Recolor Images Vue.js application into WordPress sites using a shortcode.
+This WordPress plugin integrates the Recolor Image Vue.js application into WordPress sites using a shortcode.

 ## Installation